SkillsUnion/tamkeen-cloud/aws-iam/excercise-users-group.md

-# Step-by-Step Hands-On: Creating IAM Users & Groups
+# Creating IAM Users & Groups

 This guide provides a step-by-step walkthrough for creating IAM users and groups, assigning permissions, and adding users to groups in the AWS Management Console.